OpenMDAO/OpenMDAO-Framework/docs/surrogate/neural_net.rst

 currently set to 5.
 Note how it is specified that this variable is attributed to the "default" surrogate model.

-Only after the surrogate socket has been filled, can you specify the component that is being modeled.
+Only after the surrogate slot has been filled can you specify the component that is being modeled.
 This is done by placing the component in the slot called ``model``.
-For this case we are looking at the Sin component created earlier, so this is what's placed in the model socket.
+For this case we are looking at the Sin component created earlier, so this is what's placed in the model slot.
 Once this has been put in, the MetaModel will now have the same inputs and outputs as our sine function.

 Once the `surrogate` and `model` slots of the MetaModel have been filled, the MetaModel